jason-woolf/DesmosPlayer/README.md

 To repeat indefinitely, omit the repeat count parameter or pass in a `repeatCount` of -1.

 ## Credits
-Thanks to GitHub users jared-hughes and FabriceNayret for their guidance, examples and ideas for improvement.
+Thanks to GitHub users @jared-hughes and @FabriceNayret for their guidance, examples and ideas for improvement.